Unable to connect to the server (transaction aborted: timeout)

 - Adding a custom index to certain field types.
 See Improve performance with custom indexes.

-Try the following steps to improve overall performance in ActionGrid:
+To improve overall performance in ActionGrid:

-- Reduce the ActionGrid page size to 50 items per page; this is the smallest option available.
+- Reduce the ActionGrid page size to 50 items per page.
+This is the smallest option available.

 - Apply a filter on a known indexed field to reduce the total number of records being evaluated.
 If the field is not indexed, it could slow down performance.
 If smart filters are also timing out, apply a basic filter.
 To do this, click the filter icon on any column, then switch to Basic Filter.